-- - Internal audit The Council's internal audit programme is provided by the Southern Internal Audit Partnership which is hosted by Hampshire County Council.
-An audit plan, based on a full risk evaluation, is approved annually.
-Progress against the audit plan is reported quarterly to the Audit and Finance Committee.
-Any outstanding high-risk actions are addressed as a matter of priority.
-Any outstanding management actions are reported to the Executive Leadership Team to ensure that these are escalated where necessary and completed within a reasonable timescale.
-The Southern Internal Audit Partnership delivered thirteen internal audit opinions over the course of the year ending 31 March 2024 with one 'substantial' assurance reports, six 'reasonable' assurance reports, six 'limited' assurance report and no 'no assurance' reports.
-Additional reviews were conducted which did not lead to an audit opinion as they were advisory reviews and/or follow-up reviews.
-The Chief Internal Auditor's annual opinion of Havant Borough Council's framework of governance, risk management and management control is limited.
-Officers have provided a detailed management response and action plan in light of the limited assurance rating.
-The letter can be found at the below link: Appendix 21 - MANAGEMENT RESPONSE -Internal Audit Report and Opinion.pdf External audit The Council's external audit requirement is provided by Ernst &amp; Young LLP.
-The role of external audit is to ensure that the Council's Accounts are free from material error, to provide a value for money conclusion and to certify key grant claims.
-The Council's external auditor provided the Council with a disclaimed opinion on the last set of accounts approved within their Audit Results Report.
-Ernst &amp; Young LLP also found no significant weakness in the Councils arrangements to secure Value for Money.
+- The Council's internal audit programme is provided by the Southern Internal Audit Partnership which is hosted by Hampshire County Council.
+An audit plan, based on a full risk evaluation, is approved annually. - Progress against the audit plan is reported quarterly to the Audit and Finance Committee.
+Any outstanding high risk actions are addressed as a matter of priority. - Any outstanding management actions are reported to the Executive Leadership Team to ensure that these are escalated where necessary and completed within a reasonable timescale. - A number of areas that were audited in 2023-24 received 'limited assurance' ratings which led to an overall audit opinion for the council being rated as limited assurance for that financial year.
+A robust management response was produced to ensure the issues are addressed. - The Southern Internal Audit Partnership delivered [tbc] internal audit opinions over the course of the year ending 31 March 2025 with [tbc] 'substantial' assurance reports, [tbc] 'reasonable' assurance reports, [tbc] 'limited' assurance report and no 'no assurance' reports.
+Additional reviews were conducted which did not lead to an audit opinion as they were advisory reviews and/or follow-up reviews. - The Chief Internal Auditor's annual opinion of Havant Borough Council's framework of governance, risk management and management control is [tbc] and audit testing has demonstrated controls to be working in practice.